THE TURKISH NATIONAL ACTION PLAN FOR THE CONSERVATION OF CETACEAN SPECIES IN THE TURKISH WATER OF THE

-C. Establishing cetacean stranding network Stranded animals are good sources of information about cetacean biology, especially where the fishery is forbidden and the bycaught animals are hard to find.
+C. Establishing cetacean stranding network: Stranded animals are good sources of information about cetacean biology, especially where the fishery is forbidden and the bycaught animals are hard to find.
 Turkey, however, has a long coastline on the Aegean Sea and Mediterranean coasts, and it is impossible to cover the entire coastline to find cetacean strandings for a few institutions.
-A few meetings have been held for establishing a stranding network in Turkey, but due to the lack of fund, they have not been so successful.
+A few meetings have been held for establishing a stranding network in Turkey, but due to lack of funds, they have not been so successful.
 Therefore, a well-organized stranding network is essential to cover the entire coastline and to be able to maximize the use of specimens.
-Consequently, a national database should be established, so that the data can be shared with wide range of parties.
+Consequently, a national database should be established, so that the data can be shared with a wide range of parties.

 C.1.
-Objectives To better understand cetacean strandings in the Turkish water of the Aegean and Mediterranean Seas, to obtain biological data of those cetaceans otherwise inaccessible, and, at last, to establish a database of cetacean strandings in Turkey.
+Objectives To better understand cetacean strandings in the Turkish waters of the Aegean and Mediterranean Seas, to obtain biological data of those cetaceans otherwise inaccessible, and, at last, to establish a database of cetacean strandings in Turkey.

 C.2.
-Description A workshop will be organized to train interested parties from various parts of the Aegean and Mediterranean coasts, so that they can identify and examine the specimens when necessary.
+Description A workshop will be organized to train interested parties from various parts of the Aegean and Mediterranean coasts so that they can identify and examine the specimens when necessary.
 A booklet and a poster will be prepared for this workshop.
-At the workshop, several speakers, including some experts from the overseas, will give lectures on various aspects of strandings.
+At the workshop, several speakers, including some experts from overseas, will give lectures on various aspects of strandings.

 C.3.
 Responsibilities Ministry of Agriculture and Rural Affairs (MARA), Ministry of Environment (MOE)

 C.4.
 Stakeholders MARA, MOE, Universities, NGOs, fishermen, local authorities, diving clubs, yachtsmen, cruise operators